-"The A4 allroad quattro brings some off-road ability to the A4 line up – but thanks to its relatively compact dimensions, it's easier to drive than a full-sized 4x4."
+"The Audi A4 Allroad quattro has some off-road ability, but it's easier to drive than a full-sized 4x4."

 The Audi A4 Allroad quattro is a rugged-looking car and a chunkier take on the Audi A4 Avant.
 It's aimed firmly at those who need some off-road ability but who don’t want/need a full 4x4 of massive dimensions, yet offers suprisingly little compromise.
 It nicely blends the upmarket Avant estate with a 4x4's traction and jacked-up suspension to offer an even more practical driving experience – if, arguably, a less exciting one.
 You can only get it as an estate, and with a choice of three engines (one petrol, two diesels).
 You won’t find a BMW or Mercedes that is a direct competitor for the Allroad, but the Subaru Legacy Outback should appeal to the same kind of buyer.